Exclusive interview with Khan Tattoo by Iva Kanceska 27/08 /2010

 Q: Do you agree with your customers when they choose a ready

-create their own idea or a personal symbol?
+create their own idea?

 A: Yes, I'd try to persuade them into getting something more